Petrol Prices in Pakistan - Check Petroleum Prices in Pakistan Today

-|High Speed Diesel||Rs.
-112.94 /Ltr|
+|High Speed Diesel

-|Light Speed Diesel||Rs.
-82.44 /Ltr|
+|Light Speed Diesel

-Petroleum Rates in Pakistan
+Types of Petroleum in Pakistan

-- Liquefied Petroleum Gas (LPG)
+Liquefied Petroleum Gas (LPG)

 History of Petroleum

 The first-ever oil refinery was built by a person named Ignacy Lukasiewicz in 1856.
-First commercial well was dug in 1853 in Poland, the next one was dug in 1857 in a region somewhere near Romania.
+The first commercial well was dug in 1853 in Poland; the next was dug in 1857 in a region near Romania.
 In 1858, Canada made its first commercial well operational.
-In the start of 20th century, Russia was leading in the production of petroleum.
+At the start of the 20th century, Russia was leading in the production of petroleum.

-Most of the oil in the world is produced by Unites States, Russia and Saudi Arabia.
-80% of the oil reserves are in Middle East where majority providers are Qatar, Iraq, Kuwait, Saudi Arabia and United Arab Emirates.
+Most of the oil in the world is produced by United States, Russia, and Saudi Arabia.
+80% of the oil reserves are in the Middle East, where the major providers are Qatar, Iraq, Kuwait, Saudi Arabia, and the United Arab Emirates.

-Petrol Prices in Pakistan
+History of Petrol Prices in Pakistan

 Increased prices of distribution and marketing also heavily impact petrol prices as retail dealers add their profit to the total cost of fuel.
 Added federal and government taxes make petrol prices go further up.
-The prices are revised every month and can be checked online.
+The prices are revised every month and can be checked online at UrduPoint.